Jealousy (Will Young song)

 "Jealousy" is a song by the British singer Will Young.
-It was written by Will Young, Kish Mauve, and Jim Eliot for his fifth studio album Echoes (2011), while production was helmed by Richard X, with Eliot and Pete Hofmann crecited as additional producers.
+It was written by Will Young, Mima Stilwell, and Jim Eliot for his fifth studio album Echoes (2011), while production was helmed by Richard X, with Eliot and Pete Hofmann credited as additional producers.
 The song was released as the album's lead single on 19 August 2011 in the United Kingdom and received widespread acclaim from music critics, eventually winning music website Popjustice's £20 Music Prize in 2012.
 "Jealousy" gave Young his first UK top-five hit in five years (since "All Time Love" in 2006, which reached number three).

 Reception

 The Guardian described "Jealousy" as "a stately, radio-friendly slice of polite dance music with a fantastic vocal."
 Entertainment Focus called the track "simply stunning."

 Promotion

 The song received its first radio play on BBC Radio 2 on 11 July 2011.